marijnbom/communityengine/README.markdown

 OmniAuth Configuration
 ----------------------

-You can allow users to sign up and log in using their accounts from other social networks (like Facbeook, Twitter, LinkedIn, etc.).
+You can allow users to sign up and log in using their accounts from other social networks (like Facebook, Twitter, LinkedIn, etc.).
 To do so, just add an initializer in your app's `config/initializers` directory called `omniauth.rb` and add the following lines:

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do